rust-lang/rfcs/text/0000-inline-const.md

 This could allow us to deprecate the more esoteric classes of promotable expressions (e.g., `&(u32::MAX + u32::MAX)`) in favor of inline `const` expressions.
 This would have to be done at an edition boundary.
-We would only do promotion for aggregates, literals, and combinations thereof, and `#[rustc_promotable]` would be removed from the standard library.
+We would only do promotion for aggregates, literals, constants and combinations thereof, and `#[rustc_promotable]` would be removed from the standard library.